 7. Personalize the content and process.

 With online homeschooling, your child can learn at their own pace—taking more time in a subject when necessary or speeding through another if they quickly grasp the material.
 This type of learning environment also allows you and your child to choose instructional programs that fit their interests.
 Some online charter schools will even allow you to customize or create a course that focuses on your student’s passions.
 Personalizing your child’s education keeps them engaged with, and excited about, learning.

 8. Ask for help.

 If you’re not sure about how to build a learning plan or set goals for your child, that’s okay.
-Many schools, such as CalPac, which is a network of online charter schools, have highly-trained teachers and counselors to help parents design a program that is personalized to their student while still meeting state standards.
+Many schools have highly-trained teachers and counselors to help parents design a program that is personalized to their students while still meeting state standards.